-The first in a series of nostalgic and heart-warming WWII saga novels about a community-run bookshop in a small Hertfordshire village, perfect for fans of Donna Douglas and Elaine Everest.
+The first in a brand-new nostalgic and heart-warming WWII series, perfect for fans of Donna Douglas and Elaine Everest.

 Kate lives with her family on Brimbles Farm, where her father and brothers treat her no better than a servant.
 With no mother or sisters, and shunned by the locals, Kate longs for a friend of her own.

-Naomi is a wealthy 'take-charge' sort of woman, who is looked up to for owning the best house in the village.
-But privately, she carries the hurts of childlessness, a husband who has little time for her and a deep-rooted insecurity.
+Naomi is looked up to for owning the best house in the village.
+But privately, she carries the hurts of childlessness, a husband who has little time for her and some deep-rooted insecurities.

 **Why readers love Lesley Eames**

 'Gorgeously written with thoughtfulness, this story captured my heart' 5 star review

 'Fantastic writing.
 I would recommend' 5 star review